iclosem/6300Fall14Team01/6300Fall14Project1/ProjectPlan.md

 ### 1) Introduction

-The purpose of the Average Sentence Length project is to analyze the requirements of, design, implement and maintain the software defining a tool that will provide students a way to check the average sentence length of their essays, according to the requirements specified by the client.
+The purpose of the Average Sentence Length project is to analyze the requirements of, design, implement and maintain the software defining a tool that will provide students a way to check the average number of words per sentence in their essays, according to the requirements specified by the client.

 ### 2) Process Descriptions

 #### Software Concept

-- **Activity description**  The software concept phase of development is where the initial idea for the product was provided to our team by the customer.
+- **Activity description**  The software concept phase of development is where the initial idea for the product is provided to the development team by the customer.
 During this phase, broad conceptual questions are asked that will help define the basis for the requirements completed formally in the next phase.
-During this phase our team will also define roles and responsibilities and assign roles for each team member to assume.
+During this phase the development team will also define roles and responsibilities and assign roles for each team member to assume.
 - **Entrance criteria**  The customer needs to have a conceptual idea of basic uses of the requested deliverable in order to start this part of the process.
 - **Exit criteria**   Basic requirements should be documented and preliminary roles defined prior to starting the next